geirfp/CMI-5_Spec_Current/cmi5_spec.md

 <tr><th align="left">Verb</th><td>Satisfied</td></tr>
 <tr><th align="left">ID</th><td>https://w3id.org/xapi/adl/verbs/satisfied</td></tr>
 <tr><th align="left">Description</th><td>The verb "Satisfied" indicates that the LMS has determined that the Learner has met the moveOn criteria of all AU's in a block or has met the moveOn criteria for all AU's in the course.</td></tr>
+<tr><th align="left" nowrap>Learning Record Provider</th><td>LMS</td></tr>
 <tr><th align="left" nowrap>AU Obligations</th><td>None</td></tr>
 <th align="left" nowrap>LMS Obligations</th><td>
 The LMS MUST use the "Satisfied" statement when the learner has met the moveOn criteria of all AU's in a block.
-In this statement the LMS MUST use the LMS generated block id as the Object id (Section 9.4 - Object) and use "https://w3id.org/xapi/cmi5/activitytype/block" as the value of the "type" property in the Object's Definition.<br>
+In this statement the LMS MUST use the LMS generated Block ID as the Object ID (Section 9.4 - Object) and use "https://w3id.org/xapi/cmi5/activitytype/block" as the value of the "type" property in the Object's Definition.<br>
 <br>
-The LMS MUST generate a unique block id for the Satisfied Statement.
-The generated Block id MUST NOT match the publisher’s ID from the course structure.<br>
+The LMS MUST generate a unique Block ID for the Satisfied Statement.
+The generated Block ID MUST NOT match the publisher’s ID from the course structure.<br>
 <br>
 The LMS MUST also use the "Satisfied" statement when the learner has met the moveOn criteria for all AU's in a course.
-In this statement the LMS MUST use the LMS generated course id as the Object id (Section 9.4 - Object) and use "https://w3id.org/xapi/cmi5/activitytype/course" as the value of the "type" property in the Object's Definition.<br>
+In this statement the LMS MUST use the LMS generated Course ID as the Object ID (Section 9.4 - Object) and use "https://w3id.org/xapi/cmi5/activitytype/course" as the value of the "type" property in the Object's Definition.<br>
 <br>
-The LMS MUST generate a unique course id for the Satisfied Statement.
-The generated course id MUST NOT match the publisher’s ID from the course structure.<br>
+The LMS MUST generate a unique Course ID for the "Satisfied" statement.
+The generated Course ID MUST NOT match the publisher’s ID from the course structure.<br>
 <br>
-For all "Satisfied" statements triggered as a result of an AU launch session, the LMS MUST use the session id from the AU launch in the statements.<br>
+For all "Satisfied" statements triggered as a result of an AU launch session, the LMS MUST use the Session ID from the AU launch in the statements.<br>
 <br>
 The LMS SHOULD NOT issue multiple statements with "Satisfied" for the same Block or Course within a course registration for a given learner.
 </td></tr>